Dunkfest: Zion shows high-flying skills in preseason debut

 “I just saw the lane open up,” Williamson said.

-A couple of minutes later, Williamson delivered a two-handed slam off another pass from Ball, a tantalizing display from the young duo.
+A couple of minutes later, Williamson delivered a two-handed slam off another pass from Ball, an enticing display from a young duo that has come together in the Big Easy.
 In the second quarter, it was a left-handed dunk set up by a dish from Kenrich Williams as the Hawks defense wisely scrambled out of the way.

 Before the game, the past and future came together.